MicrosoftDocs/azure-dev-docs/articles/azure-developer-cli/includes/debug-visual-studio-code.md

     ![Screenshot of selecting the option to Start API and Web.](../media/debug/run-task-api.png)

-1. (Optional) You can check if the local web server is running by navigating to the following URL in a we browser: `http://localhost:3000`.
+1. (Optional) You can check if the local web server is running by navigating to the following URL in a web browser: `http://localhost:3000`.

 1. In your project's `src/web/src/components` directory, open `todoItemListPane.tsx`.